-"Meritorious Cause" and "Instrumental Cause" of our Justification before God by Bill Diehl
+Distinguishing between the "Meritorious Cause" and "Instrumental Means" of our Justification before God by Bill Diehl

-Acts 20:20-21 20 And how I kept back nothing that was profitable unto you, but have shewed you, and have taught you publicly, and from house to house, 21 Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.
+Acts 20:20-21 And how I kept back nothing that was profitable unto you, but have showed you, and have taught you publicly, and from house to house, Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.

-Sanctified by the power of the Holy Spirit: The Holy Spirit leads the believer to daily repentance for sin and a deepening sense of ones debt to the unmerited grace of God in Christ.
-Even though all repentant believers fall short of the mark of sinless perfection, true faith in Christ as Savior and Lord always begins to be followed by good works and daily yielding of ones life in obedience to the commandments of God.
+The Holy Spirit is the "Instrumental" agent to bring lost sinners to personal reconciliation with God.
+The Holy Spirit convicts sinners of their sins and leads condemned lost sinners to hear the gospel of Jesus Christ's atoning work on the cross.
+The Spirit invites all who hear the gospel to call upon the name of Christ for the free gift of forgiveness and eternal life.
+This free gift of forgiveness and eternal life is promised to all who heed the invitation to come to Christ for the forgiveness of sin through repentance towards God and faith in the blood of Christ.
+This is called "justification by faith".
+All who call upon the name of Jesus Christ will then respond to the Holy Spirit's call to be baptized in the name of the Father, and of the Son, and of the Holy Spirit.
+All believers in Christ receive the free gift of the indwelling Holy Spirit in their hearts and are born again to the newness of life.
+The indwelling Holy Spirit continually gives the Christian believer a deepening sense of ones debt to the unmerited grace of God in Christ and a continuing need to daily call upon the Lord in repentance and forgiveness of sin.
+Even though the maturing sanctified life of all believers falls short of the glory of God, true faith in Christ as Savior and Lord always begins to be followed by good works and daily yielding of ones life in obedience to the commandments of God.
 Growing in love for God and brotherly love for one's neighbor are the work of a lifetime.
-Any believer who refuses begin to live his new life in Christ in submission to God's moral Law, the Ten Commandments, is following a false "christ" and is rejecting the true Christ of the bible.
+Any believer who refuses to daily seek forgiveness and begin to live his new life in Christ in submission to God's moral Law, the Ten Commandments, is following a false "christ" and is rejecting the true Christ of the bible.

 The Sinless Life and Atoning Death of Our Lord Jesus Christ—the meritorious cause of salvation